Obsessed by Cruelty

-Obsessed by Cruelty is the debut full-length studio album and the second release by German thrash metal band Sodom, released in 1986.
-Two different versions of the album exist, the European and the American, which were released by Steamhammer and Metal Blade Records.
+Obsessed by Cruelty is the debut full-length studio album and second release by German thrash metal band Sodom, released in 1986.
+A European and an American version of the album exist, released by Steamhammer and Metal Blade Records.

 Release

-Two different versions of the album exist.
-The band had to record the album twice because their record company was not satisfied with the original result.
-The first version was recorded in Berlin, and was released on vinyl by Metal Blade Records in the United States in 1986.
-The second version was recorded in Nuremberg, and was released by Steamhammer Records in their home country of Germany in the same year.
-According to Tom Angelripper, the second recording is "completely different" and features a bonus track named "After the Deluge".
+The band had to record the album twice because the record company was not satisfied with the original result.
+The first version was recorded in Berlin and released on vinyl by Metal Blade Records in the United States in 1986.
+The second version was recorded in Nuremberg and released by Steamhammer Records in their home country in the same year.
+According to Tom Angelripper, the second recording is "completely different" and features a bonus track, "After the Deluge".

 Re-releases

 Obsessed by Cruelty was re-released together with In the Sign of Evil in 1988, containing the first recorded version, and as a picture vinyl in 2005 by Vinyl Maniacs.